GDLsunq/Shadow-Addon/README.md

 Have Fun!
 ycrns

 Im not away im just working on a new Update!
+I think i get it done in 1 or 2 months.

+I lost the motivation for the last months